consindo/jono.nz/source/_posts/transit-part1.md

 - `atApiKey` - the Auckland Transport API Key (optional if you don’t want Auckland)
 - `SENDGRID_API_KEY` for emails (optional)
 - `AZURE_INSIGHTS` for insights (optional)
+- `AGENDA21_API_KEY` currently a private key, returns parking information for Auckland Carparks (optional)

 ## Starting

 Yay!
-You’ve configured Transit.
+You’ve configured Waka.
 Run `node index.js` to start, and it’ll create the database and start on the port you specified.

 If you don’t want it to start downloading data from Auckland automatically, make sure you disable the auto updates in `/config.js`.

 ## Architecture

-Transit has a master process that manages a collection of worker processes, each encapsulating a particular region & version and providing the API.
+Waka has a master process that manages a collection of worker processes, each encapsulating a particular region & version and providing the API.
 Each worker process uses its own database which keeps things smaller, faster, and is easier to delete when the data has expired.
 There’s mapping functionality which sends all requests to a particular region to a particular version.
 If you’re using the auto importers you shouldn’t have to worry about the mappings, but it is possible to override.

-Worker spawning is done through node’s child_process.fork, and all communication thereafter is done through a standard REST API - using both the public and private methods on both the master and the worker.
+Worker spawning is done through node’s `child_process.fork`, and all communication thereafter is done through a standard REST API - using both the public and private methods on both the master and the worker.
 Requests are proxied through to the mapped worker from the master.
 Check out all the router files for further details.

 Static rendering and hosting of assets is done through yet another process.
 For static rendering, it uses the standard public REST API, and transforms the JSON to HTML.
 Files in `/dist` are all hosted under `/` when a route cannot be found.
 If a file is not found in `/dist`, the static server returns a default or 404 page, and lets the client side JavaScript take over the rest.